roseengineering/ispark/README.md

 8. notebook.sh: Runs the Jupyter notebook server.
 Both the python3 and R notebooks should be available off the "new" button.
 Run notebook.sh on your host to access the server.

+9. ipyspark.sh: Runs pyspark as a Jupyter notebook.